desplega-ai/mood/README.md

 ## Architecture Notes

-- **Email Processing**: Uses Gmail IMAP to poll for replies instead of webhooks (works with auto-archiving)
+- **Email Processing**: Uses Gmail IMAP to poll INBOX for replies every 5 minutes (searches last 24 hours)
+- **Entry ID Tracking**: Each email includes a unique entry ID in the subject for precise database matching
+- **Database as Source of Truth**: Only processes emails with pending entries (`respondedAt: null`)
-- **AI Categorization**: Uses GPT-4o-mini with low reasoning effort for fast, cost-effective analysis
+- **AI Categorization**: Uses GPT-4o-mini for fast, cost-effective sentiment analysis
 - **Database**: Prisma generates client to `app/generated/prisma` to avoid conflicts
 - **Mood Storage**: Stores both the AI-categorized score (0-5) AND the exact email text
 - **Auto-refresh**: Dashboard uses `setInterval` to fetch new data every 30 seconds